 About screen for Mylk

 Pyst wasn’t the first Myst parody.
 Mylk was a freeware game released in 1994 with a dairy theme.
 You find the trapped Farmer Ben and Frances the Chicken, who have little videos just like the two brothers in Myst, telling you to bring them bring pink and yellow pages that you find by exploring cheese-themed areas.
 It’s a fun little parody with some cute cartoon graphics and like the About screen states in the screenshot above, it was made as a tribute to the game instead of being angry at it like some of the other Myst parodies out there.
-If you want to check it out, it’s playable in the browser on the Internet Archive.
+If you want to check it out, it’s on the Internet Archive.
 The creator of the game would go on to write a lot of Shrek-related cartoons.

 Missed